MirzaLeka/JavaScript-Land/Lesson 16/Stream/Streams and Buffers.md

 We do the same process for every single chunk (Buffer) until data is been transfered.

 The idea is that we can start consuming data before all of the data arrives.
+When it comes to __performance__, sending data with streams is much more efficient.

 Example of that is watching streams, like movies and games online.